benitomartin/multiagent-langgraph-circleci/README.md

 A multi-agent research system using LangGraph for automated research and report generation.
 The system uses multiple AI agents to search, summarize, fact-check, and generate comprehensive research reports on any given topic.

+The project has been developed as part of the following [blog](XXX)

 ## Table of Contents

 - [Features](#features)